 For the hexagon and circle, even 4 components show some of the negative “ringing” artifacts (bottom of the image), and one needs 8 to get artifact-free approximation.
 At the same time, we are using extreme gamma to show those shapes and emphasize the artifacts.
 Would this matter in practice and would such approximations be useful?
 As usually, it depends on the context of the filter, image content, further processing etc. I will put together some thoughts / recommendations in the Conclusions section.

 A careful reader might ask – why not clamp filters to not be negative?
 The reason is that low rank approximations will often locally “overshoot” and add more energy in certain regions, so the next rank approximation component needs to remove it.
 And since we do it separably and accumulate the filtered result (the whole point of low rank approximation!) we don’t know if the sum will be locally negative or not.
-We could try to find some different, guaranteed non-negative decomposition, but my understanding is that it’s a NP-hard problem and only some approximations / heuristics / optimization-based solutions exist.
+We could try to find some different, guaranteed non-negative decomposition, but it’s a NP-hard problem and only some approximations / heuristics / optimization-based solutions exist.
+Note: I actually wrote a blog post on using optimization to solve (or at least minimize) those issues as a follow-up, be sure to check it out! 🙂

 Limitation – only horizontal/vertical separability